emfcamp/Website/templates/about/phones.md

 NOTE:

-If you had a Permanent Number Reserved in the Eventphone system and used this on DECT at EMF2022 then we have kept your reservation, please email [poc@emfcamp.org](mailto:poc@emfcamp.org) once you have created an account in our system for us to transfer it over to you.
+_If you had a Permanent Number Reserved in the Eventphone system and used this on DECT at EMF2022 then we have kept your reservation, please email [poc@emfcamp.org](mailto:poc@emfcamp.org) once you have created an account in our system for us to transfer it over to you._

+** Numbers are a finite rescource**, we have ~3000 attendees and ~7700 numbers, please do not register excessive amounts of numbers that you don't need, we may remove numbers or accounts that are felt to be abusing the system.
+If you have a use-case that needs a lot of numbers come and talk to the Phone Team.

 ### Managing your Numbers